franra9/radar_climatology/README.md

 Dirty scripts used some time to plot hystograms and rasters.
 Not operative but can be useful to have some ideas for further plots ;)

+### How to contribute

+`oper` branch is the opertive branch.
+Feel free to start from there.
+Open a pull request using `dev-` prefix in the pull request name.

 Author: Francesc Roura Adserias [Personal page](https://www.linkedin.com/in/francescroura/) , 2022